We assess the key commercial and legal issues as Scottish politicians press hard for a new independence vote in 2023

-When will the Supreme Court hear the case?
+When will the Supreme Court hear the case and give its decision?

-What chance of success does the Scots Government have if the Supreme Court hears the case?
+What chance of success does the Scots Government in the Supreme Court case?

 Would the Scots Government proceed with a referendum on independence against the law if the Supreme Court decided against it and the UK Government refused a second vote?

-In her statement to the Scottish Parliament on 28 June 2022, the First Minister repeated her position that "a referendum must be lawful" as a matter of principle, but also as a matter of "practical reality".
+In her 28 June 2022 statement to the Scottish Parliament, the First Minister repeated her position "a referendum must be lawful" as a matter of principle, but also as a matter of "practical reality".
 A referendum held outside of official frameworks could be boycotted by unionists and would have no practical effect.
 Recognition by the international community is also important to the Scottish Government, particularly in the context of its proposal that an independent Scotland should apply to join the European Union.

 Does this all boil down to the law?

 In the short term, at least, it seems likely the question of whether there will be a second referendum will be settled by the law.
 In the longer term, politics will play a greater role.
-As a matter of practical politics, it has been articulated in various ways by each UK Prime Minister from Margaret Thatcher onwards that Scotland ultimately has the right to self-determination.
-Given that it is a political question, what this means in practice in terms of any decision by a future UK Government to agree to a second referendum is not agreed or set out anywhere.
-Any number of factors will play a role, including: the amount of time since the first referendum, electoral politics in both the UK and Scottish Parliaments and the extent and consistency of the message sent by Scottish opinion polls on support for independence.
+It has been articulated in various ways by each UK Prime Minister from Margaret Thatcher onwards that Scotland ultimately has the right to self-determination.
+Given it is a political question, what this means in practice in terms of any decision by a future UK Government to agree to a second referendum is not agreed or set out anywhere.
+Any number of factors will play a role, including: the amount of time since the first referendum; electoral politics in both the UK and Scottish Parliaments; and the potency of the message sent by Scottish opinion polls on support for independence.

 What have recent opinion polls shown?